sanjeebSubedi/Demake-Backend/README.md

 # Twitter Demake - Backend

-This repository contains the backend code for the Twitter Demake project, developed as part of **CSC 532 - Advanced Topics in Software Engineering**.
+This repository contains the backend code for the **Twitter Demake** project, developed as part of **CSC 532 - Advanced Topics in Software Engineering**.

 ## Project Overview

-The **Twitter Demake** project is a simplified version of Twitter that focuses on core features such as user management and tweeting.
-It is implemented using **Python** and **FastAPI** for the backend, and **PostgreSQL** as the database.
+The **Twitter Demake** is a streamlined version of Twitter, concentrating on essential features such as user management, tweeting, and following functionality.
+It is implemented using **Python** and **FastAPI** for the backend, with **PostgreSQL** as the database.

-## Current Status (Sprint 1 - October 10)
+## Current Status (Sprint 2 - October 29)

-As of Sprint 1, the following backend features have been completed:
+As of Sprint 2, the following backend features have been implemented:

-- User Registration
+- **User Authentication**: User registration and login.
-- User Login
+- **Tweets**: Creating and viewing tweets.
-- Tweet Creation
+- **Follow System**: Following and unfollowing users, retrieving follower and following lists, and providing follow suggestions.
-- Tweet Viewing
+- **User Management**: Profile updates and basic user info retrieval.

-The project follows the Scrum methodology and will be updated progressively over future sprints.
+We are following the Scrum methodology, with periodic updates at the end of each sprint.

 ## Technology Stack